 So, what is the solution?
 Being able to see facilities and operations in 3D and combining that vision with hi-resolution video affords logistics professionals keen insight, spatial intelligence for better workflow, asset tracking, and utilization, and threat detection.
 Additionally, making a solution more affordable to organizations worldwide will help them detect issues before they become events.

-Oyla has created the world’s first mass-market camera and analytics solution that fuses high-performance video and depth into a single camera that seamlessly integrates with existing physical security infrastructure while enabling more rapid and accurate decision making as well as greater safety – resulting in a system cost that is five times lower than other sensor fusion solutions on the market.
+Oyla has created the world’s first mass-market camera and analytics solution that fuses high-performance video and depth into a single camera that seamlessly integrates with existing physical security infrastructure while enabling more rapid and accurate decision making as well as greater safety – resulting in a system cost that is five times lower than other Lidar solutions on the market.

 Transportation experts often rely on lane utilization, motorized and non-motorized vehicle count and classification, and observed behavioral analysis when configuring rail stations, roads, and intersections for optimal flow and safety.
 Having this data in real-time becomes critical to incident awareness and management, life safety, and effective traffic control measures.
 Oyla provides for better vision into these critical spaces, accurately identifying objects and placing them precisely in a scene.
 Whether counting pedestrians and calculating average time to cross through a busy intersection, monitoring speed and classification of traffic for signal timing schemes, or counting bikes in a dedicated lane to determine the utilization patterns, 3D visualization is invaluable.